Important Health and Safety Updates

 • Valet Parking will be available at the Main entrance (or you may park in the parking garage)

-• Upon your arrival, you will be given directions as to where your procedure or test is scheduled
+• Upon your arrival, if you are a patient with a scheduled exam you will be given directions as to where your procedure or test is scheduled

 Trusted Sources of COVID-19 Information